blaisedias/jivelite/README.new.visualisation.features.md

 Spectrum meters can now be rendered using images.
 This makes it possible to render spectrum meters as
 * a custom colour gradient
-* simulate lighting up sections of an image in accordance with spectrum values
+* simulate lighting up sections of an image in accordance with spectrum values Spectrum Meter images are selectable see *Selection* and *Location* below

-* spectrum bar parameters can now be configured - from a selection of formats
+Spectrum bar format can now be configured - from a selection of formats.

-Spectrum Meter images are selectable see *Selection* and *Location* below
+The list of formats is ordered according to the number of bins the spectrum code generates.
+Rendering more bins consumes more CPU resource.

 ## Details
 Similar to VUMeters, in order to yield a timely user experience Spectrum meter images are resized once when